Void Filled by Nonprofits (The)

 - Indiana University Lilly Center on Philanthropy

 Write the word "philanthropy" on the board.
 Have the students come up with a word or phrase for each letter within the word that directly relates to the concept of philanthropy.
-For example P = people in action; H = helping one another is a must; I = individuals working together to make a difference, etc. This exercise will review the term so that it can be connected with the government lesson from the day before.
-Have students share their ideas with the class as time allows.
+For example P = people in action; H = helping one another is a must; I = individuals working together to make a difference.

-Start the lesson with the question from the day before, "How are the needs/ problems/ issues of citizens addressed if the government isn't able to solve them fully?"
+Ask, "How are the needs/ problems/ issues of citizens addressed if the government isn't able to solve them fully?"
+Discuss.

-Define nonprofit (a business organization that provides goods and services without seeking to earn a profit) and provide statistics about non-profits from Statistics About Nonprofits (handout).
+Define nonprofit as a business organization that provides goods and services without seeking to earn a profit.
+Read the Statistics About Nonprofits handout with students to provide statistics about non-profits.

 Have students explain how having a healthy independent sector (nonprofit organizations) supports civil society.